 I’ve made feta before and talked about it and how salty it was.
 It was basically a still-edible soft extra salty cheese.
 Not a complete disaster, but close.

 The recipe I used can be found here.
 However, there are some quite unusual things in the recipe that I can see why my previous attempt did not work.

 Here is what I did:

 I used cow’s milk.
 I don’t know why feta is seen as a cheese that must be made from other animal’s milk, but I like it best with cow’s milk.
-I use Clover Leaf, which is available in returnable glass bottles.

 I used less than a gallon because that is what I had.
 I used approximately 3/4 of a gallon.